-Pressure System: An assembly of components under pressure, including vessels, piping, valves, relief devices, pumps, expansion joints, gauges, etc. This includes systems containing hazardous or lethal fluids at any pressure positive or negative (gauge) (0 lb/in2 (gauge)) and systems containing nonhazardous or nonlethal fluids above 0.1 MPa (gauge) (15 lb/in2 (gauge)), unless otherwise specifically excluded.
+Pressure System: An assembly of components under pressure, including vessels, piping, valves, relief devices, pumps, expansion joints, gauges, etc. This includes systems containing hazardous or lethal fluids at any pressure above 0 MPa (gauge) (0 lb/in (gauge)) and systems containing nonhazardous or nonlethal fluids above 0.1 MPa (gauge) (15 lb/in (gauge)), unless otherwise specifically excluded.

 Pressure Systems Manager (PSM): The individual designated by the KSC Center Director who is responsible for the overall management of the KSC Pressure Vessel/Systems (PVS) Certification Program.
-The KSC PSM resides in the S&MA Institutional Division.
+The KSC PSM resides in the Institutional S&MA Division.

 Pressure Vessel: Any vessel used for the storage or handling of gas or liquid under positive pressure.
 Included in this definition are components of systems (e.g., heat exchanger shells and drying towers, and other shell structures) for which the rules of the American Society of Mechanical Engineers Code, Section VIII, would apply.
-Vessels containing hazardous or lethal fluids at any pressure positive or gauge (0 lb/in2 (gauge)), and vessels containing nonhazardous or nonlethal fluids above 0.1 MPa (gauge) (15 lb/in2 (gauge)) are included unless otherwise specifically excluded.
+Vessels containing hazardous or lethal fluids at any pressure positive or gauge (0 lb/in (gauge)), and vessels containing nonhazardous or nonlethal fluids above 0.1 MPa (gauge) (15 lb/in (gauge)) are included unless otherwise specifically excluded.